gyxerico/PUI_2018Fall/README.md

 This folder contains all files for week 4 session.

 ## 2.homework_5
 This folder contains all files for homework 5 (HTML & CSS).

+## 3.assignment_6
+This folder contains all files for assignment 6 (HTML & CSS & JavaScript & PDF write-up).
 The site can also be previewed at http://bunbunbakeshop.surge.sh